syncfusion-content/flutter-docs/Flutter/maps/markers.md

 # Markers in the Flutter Maps

-It denotes a location with built-in symbols or display a custom widget at a specific latitude and longitude on a map.
+Markers can be used to denote the locations.
+It is possible to use the built-in symbols or display a custom widget at a specific latitude and longitude on a map.

-## Adding default markers
+## Adding markers

 You can show markers at any position on the map by providing latitude and longitude position to the [MapMarker], which is the widget returns from the [markerBuilder] property in the [MapShapeLayer].

-The [markerBuilder] function returns list of markers based on the value specified in the [initialMarkersCount] property.
+The [markerBuilder] callback will be called number of times equal to the value specified in the [initialMarkersCount] property.
 The default value of the [`initialMarkersCount`] property is `null`.

 ```dart
 List<Model> data;